Command-line interface: History

 The first Unix shell, the V6 shell, was developed by Ken Thompson in 1971 at Bell Labs and was modeled after Schroeder's Multics shell.
 The Bourne shell was introduced in 1977 as a replacement for the V6 shell.
 Although it is used as an interactive command interpreter, it was also intended as a scripting language and contains most of the features that are commonly considered to produce structured programs.
 The Bourne shell led to the development of the KornShell (ksh), Almquist shell (ash), and the popular Bourne-again shell (or Bash).

 Early microcomputers themselves were based on a command-line interface such as CP/M, DOS or AppleSoft BASIC.
 During the 1980s and 1990s, the introduction of the Apple Macintosh and of Microsoft Windows on PCs saw the command line interface as the primary user interface replaced by the Graphical User Interface.
 The command line remained available as an alternative user interface, often used by system administrators and other advanced users for system administration, computer programming and batch processing.

 In November 2006, Microsoft released version 1.0 of Windows PowerShell (formerly codenamed Monad), which combined features of traditional Unix shells with their proprietary object-oriented .NET Framework.
 MinGW and Cygwin are open-source packages for Windows that offer a Unix-like CLI.
 Microsoft provides MKS Inc.'s ksh implementation MKS Korn shell for Windows through their Services for UNIX add-on.

 Since 2001, the Macintosh operating system macOS has been based on a Unix-like operating system called Darwin.
 On these computers, users can access a Unix-like command-line interface by running the terminal emulator program called Terminal, which is found in the Utilities sub-folder of the Applications folder, or by remotely logging into the machine using ssh.
 Z shell is the default shell for macOS; Bash, tcsh, and the KornShell are also provided.
 Before macOS Catalina, Bash was the default.

 Usage

 A CLI is used whenever a large vocabulary of commands or queries, coupled with a wide (or arbitrary) range of options, can be entered more rapidly as text than with a pure GUI.
 This is typically the case with operating system command shells.
 CLIs are also used by systems with insufficient resources to support a graphical user interface.
 Some computer language systems (such as Python, Forth, LISP, Rexx, and many dialects of BASIC) provide an interactive command-line mode to allow for rapid evaluation of code.

 CLIs are often used by programmers and system administrators, in engineering and scientific environments, and by technically advanced personal computer users.
 CLIs are also popular among people with visual disabilities since the commands and responses can be displayed using refreshable Braille displays.

 Anatomy of a shell CLI

-The general pattern of a command line interface is:
+The general pattern of a command line is: